rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 Similarities:

-* Having the same symbol, but representing completely different meanings.
+* They have the same symbol but represent entirely different meanings.

 Differences:

-* Regular expressions are used to match file content; Wildcards are typically used to match file or directory names.
+* Regular expressions match file content; Wildcards are typically used to match file or directory names.
 * Regular expressions can be used on commands such as `grep`, `sed`, `awk`, etc; Wildcards can be used on commands such as `cp`, `find`, `mv`, `touch`, `ls`, etc.

 ###  Wildcards in GNU/Linux